-Environmental Audits Minimise & Limit Transaction Risks
+Environmental Due Diligence Minimises & Limits Transaction Risks

-As an increasing number of potential buyers evaluate the legal, fiscal and financial situation, the environmental situation of the company or the property is often neglected.
-This however becomes even more crucial, as the value of a company or property is significantly dependent on its environmental situation and the liability risks it is exposed to.
-For company or property transactions, it is, therefore, important to take a close look at possible environmental risks and the resulting monetary risks within the scope of the due diligence process.
+As an increasing number of potential buyers evaluate the legal, fiscal and financial situation, the environmental condition of the target is often neglected.
+This however becomes even more crucial, as the value of the target is significantly dependent on its environmental situation and the liability risks it is exposed to.
+It is therefore important to take a close look at possible environmental risks and the resulting liability within the scope of the due diligence process.
 At the time of the transaction foreseeable changes to the legislation are included in the evaluation.
 Possible environmental risks or the elimination of environmental damage can thus be directly integrated into the agreement and reflected in the purchase price.

-- Environmental Liability Directive (2004/35/EC)
+Environmental Liability Directive (2004/35/EC)

-- ASTM 1527-13: Standard Practice for Environmental Site Assessment Process: Phase I Environmental Site Assessment Process
+ASTM 1527: Standard Practice for Environmental Site Assessment Process: Phase I Environmental Site Assessment Process

-- ASTM 1528-14: Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process
+ASTM 1528: Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process

-- ASTM 1903-11: Standard Practice for Environmental Site Assessments: Phase II Environmental Site Assessment Process
+ASTM 1903: Standard Practice for Environmental Site Assessments: Phase II Environmental Site Assessment Process

-- ASTM E2107-06 (2014): Standard Practice for Environmental Regulatory Compliance Audits
+ASTM E2107: Standard Practice for Environmental Regulatory Compliance Audits